UCLA Global Internship Program Student Guide

 As You Prepare for Your Trip:

-• The exchange rates between the U.S. dollar and foreign currencies are not fixed.
+- The exchange rates between the U.S. dollar and foreign currencies are not fixed.
 The rates change daily.
-Visit www.oanda.com to get a sense of how rates change.
+Visit Oanda.com to get a sense of how rates change.

-• Exchange about $100 into local currency before you depart.
-You will need some cash in local currency when you arrive at your destination.
+- Exchange about $100 to $200 into local currency before you depart.
+You may need some cash in local currency when you arrive at your destination.
 This will also give you an opportunity to become familiar with the currency.

 Handling Monday and Documents Safely: